 School Visits

-Engaging educators and students in the study of the Holocaust is a primary part of our work at THM.
-School group visits to the Toronto Holocaust Museum are in high demand, and we are now booking visits in the spring of 2024.
+Engaging educators and students in the study of the Holocaust is a primary part of our work at the THM.
+School group visits to the Toronto Holocaust Museum are in high demand.
+Bookings for Fall 2024 are now open.
+Stay tuned for when bookings will open for second semester.

 What You Need to Know as a Teacher